ympbyc/Carrot/README.md

 S-expression without paren hell
 -------------------------------

-Carrot's auto-currying feature togather with lazyness gave us an unexpected gift -- Reducutions of parentheses.
+Carrot's auto-currying feature togather with lazyness gave us an unexpected gift -- Reduced use  of parentheses.

 Because the arguments are delayed automaticaly, we can implement booleans as functions.